rixx/books.rixx.de/data/reviews/james-s-a-corey/calibans-war/index.md

   rating: 4
 ---

 Whee!
-The good kind of Sci-fi!
+Good Sci-fi!

 This book was set up excellently by Leviathan Wakes.
 We know enough about humans and politics in this world to see how things are going to go wrong, and then the authors tilt things a bit further.
-The plot feels never quite predictable, but stays within your general forecast, so it also feels plausible.
+The plot is never quite predictable, but stays within your general forecast, so it's also plausible.

 Character-wise, this book *also* shines, though I was a bit meh on the botanist.
 Yes, he felt realistic.
 No, I didn't care about reading more of him when there were other exciting new and old characters to explore.
 The multiple POV thing